ucloud/uai-sdk/examples/tensorflow/train/im2txt/README.md

 ## Origin

 The Show and Tell model is a deep neural network that learns how to describe the content of images.
-Based on an Inception v3 model, we train it with encoded picture data and corresponding captions.
-Then we fine-tune it along with the encoding layers to optimize the result.
-Please refer to the original page for more information on the topic.
+Based on an Inception v3 model, we train the encoding layer with encoded picture data and corresponding captions.
+Then we fine-tune it along with the Inception v3 parameters to optimize the result.
+Please refer to the original page for more information and an essay on the topic.

 ## Intro
-The im2txt example directly use the code in https://github.com/tensorflow/models/tree/master/research/im2txt.
+The im2txt training example directly uses the code in https://github.com/tensorflow/models/tree/master/research/im2txt.
 The training process depends on a natural language package named nltk.
 We provide a Dockerfile to show how to pack these python packages into the docker.

-## UAI Example
+## Preparation
 Other than the source code, a docker file and a config file are offered to help pack a docker, with which you are able to run the training on UAI-Train platform.
 A note on the training time: to fully train an effective captioning model takes sufficient time even on GPU-packed machines, and is several times slower with CPU, so using the UAI-Train platform is recommanded.
-However, you can try out the entire process with a few pictures and very few training steps locally if you do not concern over the result.
+However, you can still try out the entire process locally.

 ### Preparing the Data
+The training requires 2 parts of data: image-caption dataset and an Inception v3 model.
-You should prepare your own training data and an Inception v3 model before running the task.
-As UAI Train nodes does not provide Internet access, you should prepare your data locally.
+You should prepare the training data and an Inception v3 model before running the task.
+As UAI Train nodes does not provide Internet access, you should prepare your data locally (either download or generate).
-Refer to https://github.com/tensorflow/models/tree/master/research/im2txt as a guide to download a workable dataset and the inception v3 model, or secure a copy of Inception v3 model from other sources and follow the guidance below to build a self-sourced dataset.
+You could refer to https://github.com/tensorflow/models/tree/master/research/im2txt to download a workable dataset and the inception v3 model.
+It is also ok to secure a copy of Inception v3 model from other sources and follow the guidance below to build a self-sourced dataset.

 #### Prepare self-sourced dataset
 In case you intend to use your own image dataset, you should prepare several sets of data as input, including images and captions as a json file.
-Firstly, separate your images into 2 parts: a greater collection of pictures and captions as the training set, and a smaller collection of pictures as the validation and test set.
+Firstly, separate your images into 2 parts: a greater collection of pictures as the training set, and a smaller collection of pictures as the validation and test set.
 Put the pictures in 2 separate directories under the same root.
 Then, for each set of pictures, create a json file to record the captions.
 A json file is in the form of:

   {"images" : [{"id" : 1, "file_name" : "boy-play-skateboard.jpg"},